Moduli stacks of Higgs bundles on stable curves: The logarithmic Dolbeault moduli stack and its log symplectic structure

-In this section, we will construct a logarithmic version of relative Dolbeault moduli stack for the family of curves $\mathcal X_{\mathfrak M}\rightarrow \mathfrak M$.
-We will show that the relative logarithmic Dolbeault moduli stack has a relative 0-shifted log-symplectic form over the spectrum of a discrete valuation ring $S$.
+In this section, we will construct a logarithmic version of the relative Dolbeault moduli stack for the family of curves $\mathfrak X_{\mathfrak M}\rightarrow \mathfrak M$ defined at the end of section~\ref{Fam}.
+We will show that the relative logarithmic Dolbeault moduli stack has a relative $0$-shifted log-symplectic form over the spectrum of a discrete valuation ring $S$.
 Moreover, we will show that the relative log-symplectic form is an extension of Hitchin's symplectic form on the generic fibre of the moduli stack over the spectrum of a discrete valuation ring.
 This was proved for moduli schemes in \cite{D}.

-\begin{Def} Let $\mathcal X\longrightarrow S$ be a morphism of classical Artin stacks of relative dimension $1$.
-We call it a semi-stable family of curves if every geometric fibre of $\mathcal X\longrightarrow S$ is isomorphic to a semi-stable curve i.e., it satisfies the following properties \begin{enumerate} \item every geometric fibre is a connected projective nodal curve, \item for every sub-curve $E$ isomorphic to $\mathbb P^1$ it intersects with its complement at exactly two smooth points. \end{enumerate} \end{Def}
+\begin{Def} Let $\mathcal X\longrightarrow \mathcal{S}$ be a flat representable morphism of classical Artin stacks of relative dimension $1$.
+We call it a \emph{\bfseries semi-stable family of curves} if every geometric fibre of $\mathcal X\longrightarrow \mathcal{S}$ is isomorphic to a semi-stable curve i.e., it satisfies the following properties \begin{enumerate} \item every geometric fibre is a reduced, connected, projective, nodal curve \item every component $E$ of a geometric fiber which isomorphic to $\mathbb P^1$ must intersect the union of all other components at at least two smooth points. \end{enumerate} \end{Def}